Body

 Neighborhood associations wishing to participate and receive neighborhood association services from the county will meet the following criteria:

-1. Each neighborhood association will adopt a set of bylaws which will govern rules of procedure (including voting), membership, frequency of meetings, organization and duties of officers.
-The bylaws must meet the administrative guidelines for the Neighborhood Outreach program and follow the county's template standards.
-The neighborhood association will keep a current copy of its bylaws on file with the county.
+- Each neighborhood association will adopt a set of bylaws which will govern rules of procedure including voting, membership, frequency of meetings, organization and duties of officers.
+The bylaws must meet the administrative guidelines for the Neighborhood Outreach program and follow the county's template standards, and keep a current copy of its bylaws on file with the county.

-5. The boundaries of the associations will be defined by the association in consultation with the county.
+- The boundaries of new associations will originally be defined by the association in consultation with the county.
 Every attempt should be made to avoid and eliminate overlapping boundaries.
 New associations formed within the urban growth boundary must contain a minimum of 75 households.
+As development occurs, Clark County may revise these boundaries to balance household or population size between neighborhood associations, to follow natural geography lines, streets, and or community cohesiveness considerations.

 Additional efforts to notify residents using email lists, newsletters and fliers are strongly encouraged.